Below Deck Filming Locations – on a budget by ferry (2026)

 Below Deck Mediterranean

-• The Mediterranean is one of the best regions in the world for island-hopping by ferry.
+• Ferry reality check: The Mediterranean is one of the best regions in the world for island-hopping by ferry.

-• Multiple operators, frequent sailings, and lots of port options.
+• There are multiple operators, frequent sailings and plenty of port options.

-• Best approach: base yourself in a major port, then hop to smaller islands.
+• Best approach: base yourself in a major port, then hop out to smaller islands.

 Greece

-For those planning similar journeys, ferry connections to places like Corfu, Mykonos, Santorini, and Paxos can be located on FerryGoGo.
+For those planning similar journeys, ferry connections to places such as Corfu, Mykonos, Santorini and Paxos can be found on FerryGoGo.

-• Ionian option: Italy → Corfu (great for a road trip route).
+• Ionian option: Italy to Corfu, ideal for a road-trip style route.

 • More routes: See ferries in Greece.